IRI-UW-Bioinformatics/ititer/docs/tutorial.rst

 ----------------

-If your data is in *wide format*, for instance perhaps each row contains mulitple OD values at different dilutions for a single sample (see below), then use `pandas.DataFrame.melt() <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.melt.html>`_ to generate a long format DataFrame.
+If your data is in *wide format*, for instance perhaps each row contains OD values at different dilutions for a single sample , then use :py:meth:`pandas.DataFrame.melt` to generate a long format DataFrame.

 Example wide format data: